Djerring Trail: History

-The Djerring Trail was built as a part of the Level Crossing Removal Project, that removed all level crossings between Caufield and Dandenong by raising the rail.
-12 kilometres of the new shared path was built, along with existing paths merged into the new ones to form the Djerring Trail.
-In early 2018, a community vote was held to determine the name of the new path, some alternative options being Kerrboo onool Trail, Urban Parkland Trail, and Eucalyptus Trail.
+The Djerring Trail was built as a part of the Level Crossing Removal Project, that eliminated all level crossings between Caufield and Dandenong by raising the railway line.
+To form the Djerring Trail, 12 kilometres of the new shared path was built, along with merging existing paths into the new ones.

+In early 2018, a community vote was held to determine the name of the new path, some of the alternative options being Kerrboo onool Trail, Urban Parkland Trail, and Eucalyptus Trail.
 Over 1800 votes were counted.
-On 26 September 2018, it was revealed that the name 'Djerring trail' had a clear win, taking 30% of the total vote, and its counterpart 'Djerring Rail Trail' came in second, showing that the name 'Djerring' was clearly preferred.
+On 26 September 2018, it was revealed that the name "Djerring trail" was the most popular, receiving 30% of the total vote.
+"Djerring Rail Trail" came second, showing that the name "Djerring" was clearly preferred.

-While consultations of naming were taking place, construction began on the trail in early 2018 as well, alongside the removal of 9 level crossings across the Pakenham and Cranbourne lines.
+While consultation about the naming of the trail was taking place, construction began in early 2018, in conjunction with the removal of nine level crossings along the Pakenham and Cranbourne lines.

 Trail Route

 Caulfield to Carnegie

 The trail begins at the end of Dudley Street, just below East Caulfield Reserve.
-It runs adjacent to the rail line past a connection onto Gibson street and Lorne Street, and a small fitness area underneath the rail line.
-It then intersects with Grange Road, where there are a set of cycling-prioritised traffic lights.
-It then continues along past some open space with seating near Girdwood Avenue and Princes Highway.
-It runs in a straight line, with a connection onto Egan Street, until it intersects with Koornang Road, with another set of cycling-friendly traffic lights.
-It then reaches the Carnegie Station entrance.
+It runs adjacent to the rail line past a connection with Gibson street and Lorne Street, and a small fitness area underneath the rail line.
+It then intersects with Grange Road, where there is a set of cycling-prioritised traffic lights.
+It then continues past some open space, with seating, near Girdwood Avenue and Princes Highway.
+It runs in a straight line, with a connection to Egan Street, until it intersects with Koornang Road, with another set of cycling-friendly traffic lights.
+It then reaches the entrance of Carnegie station.

 Carnegie to Murrumbeena

-It begins running parallel to Carnegie Station and Woorayl Street.
-It crosses briefly with the entrance to the Carnegie Station carpark.
-It runs directly underneath the rail line, with connections onto Jersey Parade, Hewitts Road, Oakdene Crescent and Beena Avenue.
-It then intersects with Murrumbeena Road and reaches Murrumbeena Station.
+The trail runs parallel to Carnegie station and Woorayl Street.
+It crosses the entrance to the station car park and runs directly underneath the rail line, with connections onto Jersey Parade, Hewitts Road, Oakdene Crescent and Beena Avenue.
+It then intersects with Murrumbeena Road and reaches Murrumbeena station.

 Murrumbeena to Hughesdale

-The trail runs underneath Murrumbeena Station, and then runs parallel to Railway Parade, which also has bike lanes on it.
-It then connects with Nerrim Road and soon after intersects with the entrance to the Murrumbeena Station carpark.
-It then runs parallel to Railway Parade and the rail line, connecting with Arthur Street and Ella Street.
-It then intersects with the Outer Circle Trail, and crosses the entrance to the Hughesdale Station carpark, and then reaches Hughesdale Station.
+The trail runs underneath Murrumbeena station, and parallels Railway Parade, which also has bike lanes on it.
+It connects with Nerrim Road and then the entrance to the Murrumbeena station car park.
+It runs parallel to Railway Parade and the rail line, connecting with Arthur Street and Ella Street.
+It then intersects with the Outer Circle Trail, crosses the entrance to the Hughesdale station car park, and reaches Hughesdale station.

 Hughesdale to Oakleigh

-This section begins by crossing Poath Road just next to the Hughesdale Station bus interchange.
+This section begins by crossing Poath Road just next to the Hughesdale station bus interchange.
 It briefly curves and then runs parallel alongside the rail line, with a connection onto Willesden Road.
-Then, it curves south, runs past Galbally Reserve and connects with the Rosstown Railway Heritage Trail.
-It continues eastwards, with connections onto Richardson Street and Paddington Road, before running underneath Warrigal Road and reaching Oakleigh Station.
+It then curves south, runs past Galbally Reserve, and connects with the Rosstown Railway Heritage Trail.
+It continues eastwards, with connections onto Richardson Street and Paddington Road, before running underneath Warrigal Road and reaching Oakleigh station.